pingcap/tiflow/docs/design/2021-10-13-ticdc-mq-sink-column-selector.md

 ### Column selector configuration format

 This configuration will be added to the TiCDC changefeed configuration file.
+This configuration only takes effect when the protocol is `canal-json`.
+Adding this configuration under other protocols will report an error.

 ```toml
 [sink]